-Dr. I.D.
-Rusen is Senior Vice President, Research and Development at Vital Strategies where he leads a global team working to evaluate and publish research on the potential for improving diagnosis and treatment of tuberculosis, including clinical trials related to shorter, more tolerable treatment regimens for multidrug-resistant tuberculosis (MDR-TB).
+I.D.
+Rusen, M.D., is Senior Vice President, Research and Development at Vital Strategies where he leads a global team working to evaluate and publish research on the potential for improving diagnosis and treatment of tuberculosis, including clinical trials related to shorter, more tolerable treatment regimens for multidrug-resistant tuberculosis (MDR-TB).

-Prior to joining Vital Strategies, I.D. worked for Health Canada, and served as a consultant for the Canadian International Development Agency and the World Health Organization.
+Before joining Vital Strategies, Rusen worked for Health Canada, and served as a consultant for the Canadian International Development Agency and the World Health Organization.
 He has written and co-authored numerous papers and reports, including first-authored publications in IJTLD, American Journal of Public Health and the Pediatric Infectious Disease Journal.
-I.D. earned his medical degree from the University of Manitoba and completed a Community Medicine (Preventive Medicine) Residency and a Master of Epidemiology at the University of Toronto.
+Rusen earned his medical degree from the University of Manitoba and completed a Community Medicine (Preventive Medicine) Residency and a Master of Epidemiology at the University of Toronto.